floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 ==== Performance

-Traditional monolith applications offer better performance than distributed architectures, due to the lower overhead incurred when processing requests.
+Traditional monolith applications offer better performance than distributed architectures, due to the lower overhead incurred when processing requests @grzybek_2019_architectural_drivers.
 However, monolith applications can only handle a limited number of requests until the application becomes a bottleneck.
 Distributed architectures, such as microservices and modular monoliths, can offer a solution for this problem by allowing the application to scale horizontally with ease, at the cost of increased complexity and overhead.
 Care must be taken when designing the distributed application to ensure that the transactional context of a request is not spread across multiple modules or services, as this can lead to performance issues.